 Women’s Sexual Health after Transplant

-Presentation is 42 minutes plus 18 minutes of Q & A.
+Presentation is 40 minutes long with 16 minutes of Q & A.

 Transcript of Presentation: